 There are many things that we need to account for when planning a redesign.
 From improvements in user experience, to new trends in visual design and technical performance, there are a lot of factors that are fundamental or high on your priority list.
-As we consider what makes a website successful in 2020, here are four things we believe are absolutely essential for your next website redesign.
+As we consider what makes a website successful, here are four things we believe are absolutely essential for your next website redesign.

 1. Think beyond “your website”

 Your digital ecosystem—which encompasses all of your digital properties, including your website(s), engagement channels, and technical support platforms—is the entry point through which your target audiences experience your organization.
 This global ecosystem serves as the digital brand and voice of your organization, as well as the main source of knowledge about the programs and issues you work on, and the audience you are reaching.
 Planning and managing your entire digital ecosystem is critical to furthering your mission and accomplishing your organizational goals.
 For large complex nonprofits, you can’t be thinking about a “website redesign” as a standalone event, but instead one of a number of digital avenues for your organization to communicate and engage with audiences.

 A digital ecosystem may include some or all of the following:

 - Public platforms, such as websites (both central and program/initiative specific), mobile applications, and social media handles

 - Email and content distribution platforms, such as email marketing, podcasting, webinar, and video platforms

 - Data management applications, such as data visualization tools, data storage, and data librairies

 - Knowledge management platforms, such as intranets and online communities